Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 ### 5.2 Python code for ramp reactivity (integer case).
 The code P-Ramp reactivity, writting in Python language, solves the system given in (27) and (28)  using the same procedure to the one described in Section 4.2.

+## 6. References.
+[1] Podlubny, I. 1999.
+Fractional Differential Equations.
+An Introduction to Fractional Derivatives, Fractional Differential Equations, to Methods of their Solution and Some of Their Applications.
+Mathematics in Science and Engineering.
+Vol. 198.
+Academic Press.